mmshahria/GlassboardTech-API-Reference/Assets/PUT Replace an Asset by Id.md

 <strong>funding</strong> `object`

-JSON object descriptor that encloses the Funding object associated with this asset.
+JSON object descriptor that encloses the Funding status associated with this asset.

   * <strong>round<strong> `number` <br> The funding round.The funding round refers to the rounds of funding that startups go through to raise capital.
 The number representation of  pre-seed, seed, series A, B, C, etc.